sumtype/common-algorithms-js/CONTRIBUTING.md

 4) Add your new algorithm to [README.md](https://github.com/sumtype/common-algorithms-js/blob/master/README.md) following the same conventions used to describe other algorithms.
 If a new category of algorithms is necessary, add it following the same conventions as others.

-5) **Optional** - Update the README.md files inside subfolders in the [locales directory](https://github.com/sumtype/common-algorithms-js/tree/master/locales) to include your new algorithm (translated appropriately).
+5) Update the README.md files inside subfolders in the [locales directory](https://github.com/sumtype/common-algorithms-js/tree/master/locales) to include your new algorithm (translated appropriately).
 Otherwise create an issue that specifies locale translations for your new algorithm need to be added.

 6) Create a pull request from your fork to the master branch following the [pull request template](https://github.com/sumtype/common-algorithms-js/blob/master/PULL_REQUEST_TEMPLATE.md) guidelines.